ivx/serverless-workshop/README.md

 { statusCode: 200, body: JSON.generate("Hello @InVision #{params['name']}") }
 ```

 * You can add error handling if you want.
-For example event['queryStringParameters'] can be `nil` if not params are send.
+For example event['queryStringParameters'] can be `nil` if no params are attached to your request.

 ## Part 4 - Add a frontend on s3